rpagan30/Thesis-Scripts/README.md

  -- submit.sh
  -- wrapper.sh

- FOr questions or comments please write to rpagan30@gmail.com.
+ For questions or comments please write to rpagan30@gmail.com.